tthecoder15/T3A1-Workbook/README.md

 // Initialises 'answer' variable and assigns it a string "true" value if (evaluation) {
     return
-// Evaluates if 'evaluation' is truthy
+// Checks if 'evaluation' is truthy
 }
 else if (answer === true) {
     evaluation = "Truly true"
     return
-// Evaluates if 'answer' is equal to the true boolean value }
+// Checks if 'answer' is strictly equal to the 'true' boolean value }
 else if (answer) {
     evaluation = "Sort of true"
     return
-// Evaluates if 'answer' is truthy
+// Checks if 'answer' is truthy
 }
 else {
     evaluation = "Not, in any way, true"